 Dehydration is when someone loses more fluids than they take in.
 When someone becomes dehydrated, it means the amount of water in their body has dropped below the level needed for normal body function.
 In hot weather it can be very easy for active children to become dehydrated.
 Some may even suffer heat exhaustion or even heat stroke.
 A child is more likely to be affected if they are involved in at least an hour of high intensity physical activity on a hot day.
-Some examples of high intensity activity include team sports (for example soccer, football or netball), swimming training, running or tennis.
+Some examples of high intensity activity include team sports (for example soccer, football or netball), running or tennis.

 Most children do not stop to drink as much as adults do.
 They may only stop to drink when they are very thirsty.
 By this time, children can already be mildly dehydrated.

 - Water should always be the first choice.
 Children should be encouraged to keep a water bottle with them at all times and to stop and drink during activity.

 - Drinks that contain some carbohydrate (sugar) and extra salts (such as sports drinks) can be useful, but are not always needed.